fullStackOasis/react-native-controlled-mentions-example/README.md

 https://github.com/fullStackOasis/react-native-controlled-mentions-example/assets/59945095/d91ab520-fe6a-4fab-87ff-b482b720a3e4

 Comment on September 30 2023: This bug is still an issue on Samsung Galaxy A71 5G running Android 13.

+# May 31 2025

+The bug still exists.
+I cloned this project, and tried running it using the instructions above.
+The device is still my Samsung Galaxy A71 5G running Android 13.

+I had to make a small change to the code to see the text properly when I tested.
+To start, the app had a text input with a white background and white text.
+When I changed the background to black, I could see what I was doing, and reproduced the issue.

+As a note, I installed this using `npm install`, not `yarn`.